reactjs/react.dev/content/blog/2018-02-07-update-on-async-rendering.md

 Here is an example of a component that subscribes to an external event dispatcher when mounting:
 `embed:update-on-async-rendering/adding-event-listeners-before.js`

-Unfortunately, this can cause memory leaks in async mode since rendering might be interrupted before it is committed.
-(In that case, `componentWillUnmount` might not be called.)
+Unfortunately, this can cause memory leaks for server rendering (where `componentWillUnmount` will never be called) and async rendering (where rendering might be interrupted before it completes, causing `componentWillUnmount` not to be called).

 The solution is to use the `componentDidMount` lifecycle instead:
 `embed:update-on-async-rendering/adding-event-listeners-after.js`

-> **Note**
->
-> This potential memory leak is not specific to async.
-The example shown above would also cause problems when rendering a component to a string.

 ### Updating `state` based on `props`

 Here is an example of a component that uses the legacy `componentWillReceiveProps` lifecycle to update `state` based on new `props` values:
 `embed:update-on-async-rendering/updating-state-from-props-before.js`

+Although the above code is not problematic in itself, the `componentWillReceiveProps` lifecycle is often mis-used in ways that _do_ present problems.
+Because of this, the method has been deprecated.

-As of version 16.3, this can be done with the new `static getDerivedStateFromProps` lifecycle:
+As of version 16.3, the recommended way to update `state` in response to `props` changes is using the new `static getDerivedStateFromProps` lifecycle:
 `embed:update-on-async-rendering/updating-state-from-props-after.js`

 > **Note**
 >
-> That the [`react-lifecycles-compat`](https://github.com/reactjs/react-lifecycles-compat) polyfill allows this new lifecycle to be used with older versions of React as well.
+> The [`react-lifecycles-compat`](https://github.com/reactjs/react-lifecycles-compat) polyfill allows this new lifecycle to be used with older versions of React as well.
+This can be helpful if you're writing a shared component that is intended for use with multiple versions of React.

 ### Invoking external callbacks

 Here is an example of a component that calls an external function when its internal state changes:
 `embed:update-on-async-rendering/invoking-external-callbacks-before.js`

 This would not be safe to do in async mode, because the external callback might get called multiple times for a single update.
-Instead, the `componentDidUpdate` lifecycle should be used:
+Instead, the `componentDidUpdate` lifecycle should be used since it is guaranteed to be invoked only once per update:
 `embed:update-on-async-rendering/invoking-external-callbacks-after.js`

 ## OSS maintainers

-If you're an open source maintainer, you might be asking yourself what these changes mean for your library.
+Open source maintainers might be wondering what these changes mean for shared components.
 If you implement the above suggestions, what happens with components that depend on the new static `getDerivedStateFromProps` lifecycle?
-Do you also have to release a new major version that drops compatibility for React 16.2 and older?
+Do you also have to release a new major version and drop compatibility for React 16.2 and older?

 Fortunately, you do not!